conholdateapp/docs.conholdate.app/content/how-to/convert-documents-online-free.md

 ## How to convert documents online
 To convert documents from one format to another registration is **not required**.
 Online document conversion is 100% **FREE** for both guest and registered users.
-However, by registering an account you can benifit from andvanced options and all premium features for free that are available **only** to registered users.
+However, by registering an account you can benefit from advanced options and all premium features for free that are available **only** to registered users.

 ### Convert documents online without registration
 1. Go to [Online Document Conversion](https://products.conholdate.app/conversion) page.